dhis2/dhis2-docs/src/commonmark/en/content/implementation/installation.md

 properties:

 1.  *redis.host*: Specifies where the redis server is running.
 Defaults to *localhost*.
+Mandatory.

 2.  *redis.port*: Specifies the port in which the redis server is listening.
 Defaults to *6379*.
+Optional.

 3.  *redis.password*: Specifies the authentication password.
+If a password is not required it can be left blank.

 4.  *redis.use.ssl*: Specifies whether the Redis server has SSL enabled.
+Defaults to false.
+Optional.
     Defaults to *false*.

-Whenever Redis is enabled, DHIS2 will automatically assign one of the running instances as the leader of the cluster.
+When Redis is enabled, DHIS2 will automatically assign one of the running instances as the leader of the cluster.
 The leader instance will be used to execute jobs or scheduled tasks that should be run exclusively by one instance.
-Optionally, you can configure the *leader.time.to.live.minutes* property in *dhis.conf* to set up how frequently the leader election needs to occur.
+Optionally you can configure the *leader.time.to.live.minutes* property in *dhis.conf* to set up how frequently the leader election needs to occur.
 It also gives an indication of how long it would take for another instance to take over